denten-books/plain-text/0-chapter.md

 gap separates the visible text from the source code that produces it.
 Low-level, operational intuitions governing textuality---ideas about form, content, style, letter, and word---change profoundly as text shifts its confines from paper to pixel.
-Forces of capital and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends (for better or for worse).
+Forces of capital and control often exploit that gap, relying on technological obscurity and institutional momentum to promote their ends, for better or for worse.

 In *Plain Text*, I argue that some of the higher--level social ills of the contemporary public sphere---mass surveillance or online censorship, for